based on 14 nights inc. flights & daily experiences

 With your guide, you can explore the lovely Dingle Peninsula and follow the classic Ring of Kerry with its endlessly changing vistas of lakes, mountains and sea.
 For those that are interested, there are wonderful sub-tropical gardens to explore and you can even take a boat out to visit remote Great Blasket Island famed for its unique literature and traditional Gaelic-speaking community.

 Next comes a real highlight, as you delve into Ireland’s culinary scene with a stay at Ballymaloe House, famous for its slow food ethos.
-Here we’ll arrange a cookery class if you wish, and you can also go on an epicurean pilgrimage to Kinsale and sample the amazing waterfront seafood in the country’s gastronomic epicenter.
+Here we’ll arrange a cookery class if you wish, and you can also go on an epicurean pilgrimage to Kinsale and sample the amazing waterfront seafood in the country’s gastronomic epicentre.
 Finally you’ll be able to call in Blarney Castle to polish up your conversational skills before heading into Dublin for your last two nights.

 Your guide will show you the very best of Dublin from its Georgian squares and riverside pubs to inspirational places like Trinity College with its sixth-century illuminated manuscript The Book of Kells.
 And what could be better on your final night than letting us arrange a private dinner for you, while a seannachie (or Irish storyteller) entertains you with tales and legends of Irish days gone by?